vuepress-theme-hope/vuepress-theme-hope/docs/auto-catalog/src/guide.md

 :::

-You can then import `defineAutoCatalogGetter` from `vuepress-plugin-auto-catalog/client` and use it in client config file to extract catalog info from meta.
+You can then import `defineAutoCatalogGetter` from `vuepress-plugin-auto-catalog/client` and use it in [client config file][client-config] to extract catalog info from meta.

 ::: code-tabs#language